NelsonPython/CTF_SIVBGR_2024/README.md

+---
-Note:  In some cases, Copilot did provide references with links.
-Unfortunately, while working to complete challenges, I inadvertently failed to copy some reference URLs.
+Note:  In some cases, Copilot provided references with links.
+Unfortunately, I inadvertently failed to save some of these reference URLs.